Contribution starting at $3,575

 Explore the lives of grassland animals, from the hedgehog to the Siberian ibex, to help conserve their wilderness home.

 Mongolia hosts a rich diversity of wildlife, especially compared with other Central Asian nations.
 Ikh Nart Nature Reserve, with 666 square kilometers (257 square miles) of grassland and arid steppe habitats, provides a protected home for many of its species.
 But even within the bounds of the reserve, the animals of Ikh Nart face threats from poaching, illegal mining, and overgrazing.
-Local counties manage protected areas for the Mongolian federal government, but they lack the resources to provide active stewardship.
+Local counties manage protected areas for the Mongolian federal government but lack the resources to provide active stewardship.

 Join this team to explore this wilderness landscape in a way few people get the opportunity to experience.
 Your work will be used to develop improved conservation management policies in the reserve and help conserve this magnificent landscape and the life that depends on it.